chrisbuerginrogers/ME35_21/README.md

   7. Save console log files for post-processsing

 FAQ:
   1. Where do I get LabVIEW?
-It is free here - https://www.ni.com/en-us/support/downloads/software-products/download.labview-community.html#370001
+It is free here - https://www.ni.com/en-us/support/downloads/software-products/download.labview-community.html#370001 (make sure to select the latest verison and the right operating system).
+You will also need to install NIVISA here - https://www.ni.com/da-dk/support/downloads/drivers/download.ni-visa.html#460225
   2. I am on Big Sur and LabVIEW is not working - open the Terminal and copy paste each of these commands (and hit return each time) - you only have to do this once - but that will let LabVIEW work on your machine
        <br>- <em>defaults write com.ni.labview NSGraphicsContextAllowOverRestore -bool YES</em>
        <br>- <em>defaults write com.ni.labview NSViewAllowsRootLayerBacking 0</em>